mpierson/oi-doc-generators/README.md

 - IP addresses of assets, mail server, archive servers, etc. are included in export

-Apply the _ASPSAsBuiltToMD.xsl_ transform to convert the exported XML file to Markdown.
+Once the SPP configs have been exported as XML, apply the _ASPSAsBuiltToMD.xsl_ transform to convert the export file to Markdown.
 The resulting Markdown document includes diagrams in the PlantUML language.